anfelo/algos/reverse_int/README.md

 # Pseudocode

-* convert int to string
+* Convert int to string
 * if num is negative
-	* store the sign if negative number
+	* Store the sign if negative number
-	* remove minus sign from the string
+	* Remove minus sign from the string
-* reverse the string
+* Reverse the string
-* add back the sign
+* Add back the sign
-* convert to int
+* Convert to int
-* return int
+* Return int

 # Solution